The two wounds in the Hands,

 Our particular mission is to labour at the salvation and sanctification of the poorest of the poor by:

-We are located in Tijuana and Mexico City (Mexico), Rome (Italy), Calcutta and Shillong (India), Guatemala City (Guatemala), and Nairobi (Kenya).
+We currently serve in Tijuana and Mexico City (Mexico), Rome (Italy), Calcutta and Shillong (India), Guatemala City (Guatemala), and Nairobi (Kenya).

 Applicants to our Institute must be 18 years of age and eligible to enter university-level studies.
 Those men who desire to follow Jesus as His priest in service to the poorest of the poor will be invited to make at wo week “Come and See” experience with us before they can request admission.